msafi2/ECE445-FA21-Solar/notebooks/nikhils4/README.md

 **Objectives:** Update the team GitHub repository with all project details and primary documents prepared so far

 **Outcome:** As the member of the team handling the software side of things and the one who set up the team GitHub repository itself, I spent some time to format the entire repository and add all of my personal work/details as well as all common team documents/work to the repository so that we have all project-specific details accessible in one area and it is easily navigable.
 The repository is up to date now in this regard as of work done till 09/18/2021.

+## 09/25/2021 - 09/26/2021: First Draft of Design Document
+**Objectives:** Finish an almost-complete draft of our project's design document so that we can have a check-in with ECE 445 course staff

+**Outcome:**

+## 09/27/2021: Design Document Check Session
+**Objectives:** Attend and present our project's design documentation so far at a session with Professor Scuh

+**Outcome:**

+## 09/28/2021: Research Wireless Communication Path Structure
+**Objectives:** As decided in current Design Document, I looked into how I might set-up the foundation for our wireless communication capability

+**Outcome:**

+## 09/29/2021 - 09/30/2021: Design Document Completion
+**Objectives:** Update our project's design document based on suggestions and critique provided by Professor Scuh and TAs

+**Outcome:**

+## 10/05/2021: Design Document Review Session
+**Objectives:** Attend and present our project's updated design documentation at a session with Professor Scuh

+**Outcome:**